groff_out(5) — Linux manual page

 Terminates the processing of the current file; issued as

-the last command of any intermediate troff output.
+the last command of device-independent troff output.

 xt ⟨line-break⟩